Sabagan/Planify/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## Note: This project is still in the developement phase.
+I followed a tutorial on getting started with JavaFX and SQL, and I'm applying my knowledge further to enhance the user experience.

+I created the project to easen planning my weekly schedule so I can keep up with Due Dates